Wazuh server cluster

 Integrity synchronization process

-• 2: The worker starts the synchronization process using syn_i_w_m command.
-When the master receives the command, it creates an asyncio task to process the received integrity from the worker node.
+• 2: The worker starts the synchronization process using the syn_i_w_m command.
+When the master receives the command, it creates an asyncio task to process the received integrity from the worker.
 But since no file has been received yet, the task keeps waiting until the worker sends the file.
 The master sends the worker the task ID so the worker can notify the master to wake it up once the file has been sent.

-• 3: The worker starts the sending file process.
+• 3: The worker node starts the sending file process.
 Which has three steps: new_file, file_upd and file_end.

 • 7: The master notifies the worker that the integrity information has already been sent using the syn_m_c_e command.
 The worker wakes the previously created task up to process and update the required files.